-Moms and dads have always worried about teens having sex, but this concern has been inflated since the rise of risqué comedies in the 1980s and 1990s, which glamorized the loss of virginity and high school sex.
-Movies like Fast Times at Ridgemont High and American Pie still scare the living daylights out of prudish parents today, while newer movies, such as Blockers, haven’t helped.
+Parents have always worried about teens having sex, but this concern has been inflated since the rise of risqué comedies in the 1980s and 1990s, which glamorized the loss of virginity and high school sex.
+Movies like Fast Times at Ridgemont High and American Pie still scare the living daylights out of prudish parents today, and newer movies, such as Blockers, have only made matters worse.
 But concerns about virginity and teen sex are not necessarily backed by the data and not every adolescent is in a pact to lose their v-card before college.

 The reality is that only about half of teenagers have sex before high school graduation, according to data from the Centers for Disease Control and Prevention, and that figure has not changed for more than a decade.
 While the data may quell some concerns, it raises new ones for parents as well.
 For example, despite having equal rates of consensual sex, LGBTQ teenagers are nearly twice as at risk for sexual assault.
-Here’s what moms and dads need to know about high school sex and their teens.
+It’s important for parents to treat sex, and everything surrounding it including consent, protection, and self-respect, as a regular discussion, not a one-time talk.
+Here’s what moms and dads need to know about the data of high school sex and their teens.

 Roughly 40 Percent of Teens Haven’t Had Sex by Graduation

 LGBTQ Teens Are Having About as Much Sex as Everyone Else…

 The CDC only started keeping tabs on the sex lives of gay, lesbian, and bisexual teens in 2015, so data showing how this demographic’s sexual activity rates have changed over the past 10 years are not available.
 But we do have the next best thing: a side-by-side comparison of the percentage of heterosexual and homosexual teens who report having had sex at least once.
 Although studies have shown that LGBTQ teens are more likely to engage in risky sexual behavior, the CDC data suggest that queer high schoolers aren’t having significantly more sex.